BlueBrain/Brayns/python/doc/source/examples_connector.rst

 long as the logger is a subclass of logging.Logger.
 Brayns default logger can be constructed with brayns.Logger(<level>).

-Usually for production it is better not to log anything but warnings (default) but logging.INFO will trace JSON-RPC messages (useful for debugging).
-For more advanced debug, logging.DEBUG can be used but it prints the requests / replies content (not only the method and ID) so it can be slow the program a lot.
+Usually for production it is better not to log anything but warnings (default).
+However, logging.INFO can be used to trace JSON-RPC messages (useful for debugging).

+For more advanced debug, logging.DEBUG can be used but it prints the requests / replies content (not only the method and ID) so it can be very verbose.

 Attempts
 ~~~~~~~~